RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: LLMs Implementation Details

+\paragraph{Chat Template.} FinGPT utilises an explicit \texttt{Instruction/Input/Answer} format, inherited from its multi-task fine-tuning paradigm in which the non-chat base checkpoint is adapted via LoRA directly on plain-text instructions.
+To maintain consistency with this training distribution, we mapped the evaluation system prompt to the \textit{Instruction} field and the user prompt to the \textit{Input} field (Figure~\ref{fig:fingpt-code}).
+Critically, we do \textit{not} invoke \texttt{tokenizer.apply\_chat\_template()} here, since the Qwen-7B \textit{base} checkpoint (as distinct from \textit{Qwen-7B-Chat}) does not ship with a chat template, and FinGPT's adapter was not trained under any chat-formatted input distribution.

-\paragraph{Detailed Results.} As shown in Tables~\ref{tab:fingpt_topic} and \ref{tab:fingpt_qtype}, FinGPT-7B achieved an overall accuracy of only \textbf{2.19\%} (Original) and 3.54\% (Revised), significantly below random guessing.
+\paragraph{Detailed Results.} As shown in \tabref{tab:fingpt_combined}, FinGPT-7B achieved an overall accuracy of only \textbf{2.19\%} (Original) and 3.54\% (Revised), significantly below random guessing.
 Qualitative inspection revealed that the model frequently outputs sentiment markers (e.g., ``positive/negative'') or jumbled characters instead of logical steps.
 This confirms that its fine-tuning distribution—highly specialized for sentiment classification—severely compromises its capacity for multi-step financial deduction.

-\paragraph{Robustness Analysis under Adversarial Masking.} FinGPT-7B undergoes a total functional collapse in NOTA-masked scenarios (Table~\ref{tab:fingpt_nota_gap}).
+\paragraph{Robustness Analysis under Adversarial Masking.} FinGPT-7B undergoes a total functional collapse in NOTA-masked scenarios (Table~\ref{tab:answer-vs-reasoning-acc-gap}).
 The near-zero reasoning accuracy and stagnant confidence score ($\sim$50.0) reveal an absolute lack of \textit{logical plasticity}.
 Rather than identifying missing information, the model reverts to fixed templates, proving that sentiment-optimized models remain inherently fragile in adversarial professional environments.